nlaquan/entity-relationship-graphdb/README.md

 ## Dev api documentation

 ## Docker
-This project contains guide and images for deploy entire project with docker.
+This project contains guide and images for deploy each project with docker.